erhkim/uBlock-Filters-for-YT-Reddit/README.md

 ## Installation:

-Go to uBlock settings -> My Filters then paste the contents of the text file.
+Go to uBlock settings -> My Filters then either "Import and append" the file or copy and paste the contents of the text file.
 Should work on any browser that supports the uBlock extension.
 Note: only works on old reddit (which you should be using for your own sanity)